agimus-project/m3t_tracker_ros/README.md

 Currently, there is no automated build for m3t_tracker library itself built into the ROS node.

+:warning: As a prerequirement user has to build the [pym3t](https://github.com/agimus-project/pym3t) from source!

 ```bash
 rosdep update --rosdistro $ROS_DISTRO
 rosdep install -y -i --from-paths src --rosdistro $ROS_DISTRO